TimSong412/2D-surfel-gaussian/README.md

 This project is built upon [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).

-## Step-by-step Tutorial

-Jonathan Stephens made a fantastic step-by-step tutorial for setting up Gaussian Splatting on your machine, along with instructions for creating usable datasets from videos.
-If the instructions below are too dry for you, go ahead and check it out [here](https://www.youtube.com/watch?v=UXtuigy_wYc).

-## Colab

-User [camenduru](https://github.com/camenduru) was kind enough to provide a Colab template that uses this repo's source (status: August 2023!) for quick and easy access to the method.
-Please check it out [here](https://github.com/camenduru/gaussian-splatting-colab).

 ## Cloning the Repository

 The repository contains submodules, thus please check it out with